CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 * Repeat wash step once more.
 * After the second wash, spin tube down to get any excess etoh off the bead, aspirate out and discard.
 * Dry tubes at 37C with caps off for about 3 minutes or until the beads are dry.
 They should appear matte and begin to crack when dry.
-* Add 17uL of elutent and vortex, spin down, and incubate at room temperature for 5 minutes.
+* Add 19uL of elutent and vortex, spin down, and incubate at room temperature for 5 minutes.
 * Return the tubes to the magnetic stand and incubate for 1 minute until supernatant is clear. supernatant now contains your sample.
-* Transfer the supernatant to a fresh tube, a PCR tube.
+* Transfer 17uL of the supernatant to a fresh PCR tube.

 ## Day 2